Przewalski's wild horse

 • The name Przewalski is commonly pronounced 'Shuh-val-skee'

-• The Przewalski's wild horse is the only true living wild horse
+• The only true living wild horse

 • Most of their time is spent foraging as their preferred food of grasses and other plants have a low nutritional content